amr080/docs-template/docs/user/xft-pools/pool-valuation/index.md

 1. **Derive expected cash flow**
    For every outstanding financing of an asset, the `Expected repayment amount` is derived based on (i) the expected repayment dates and (ii) the expected repayment amounts.
    (i) The `Expected repayment date` is derived on contractual obligations associated with the financing, e.g. the due date of the underlying invoice.
-This is provided through an Oracle based on the documents underlying the NFT minted on Centrifuge's P2P Protocol.
+This is provided through an Oracle based on the documents underlying the NFT minted on XFT's P2P Protocol.
    (ii) The `Expected repayment amount` is projected based on the outstanding Tinlake financing by applying the financing fee on the current debt until the repayment date.

 2. **Risk-adjust expected cash flows**